latest planet(s) updated or added: 23 September 2024

 On our planet, people talked, and talked and talked, and talked a lot.
 They said very little – if anything.

-When we began to explore the roots of our wars, we soon realised that we needed to add content, as in the result of actual thinking, to our negotiations if we wanted to get anywhere.
+When we began to explore the roots of our wars, we soon realised that we needed to add content to our negotiations if we wanted to get anywhere.
 And interestingly, once we began to talk about what mattered, it was comparatively easy to come to our senses and to end all wars.

 We made a bargain.
 You get to screw the planet.
 We get a network of independent Freetowns.
 You get to wage war.
 We will build a rail network to connect our towns.